 Form 1099-K, Payment Card and Third Party Network Transactions, is a federal informational tax form used to report payments for goods and services to the Internal Revenue Service (“IRS”).
 Organizations that facilitate these payments, like debit or credit card companies, PayPal, Venmo, and others, are required by law to file Form 1099-K with the IRS and send copies of them to the payment recipient.
 The Form 1099-K may include amounts considered to be both included and/or excluded from gross income for federal tax purposes.

 Previously, the IRS only required this level of reporting if payments exceeded $20,000.00 or more and over 200 transactions were completed during the year.
-However, the new tax reporting requirement is a result of a change to the tax code in the American Rescue Plan Act, the $1.9 trillion stimulus package passed by Congress and signed into law March 2021.
-Beginning January 1, 2022, a payment settlement entity (“PSE”) such as Venmo will be required to file and send its users a Form 1099-K for transactions made during the 2022 tax year.
+While that reporting is still required, the new lower tax reporting requirement is a result of a change to the tax code in the American Rescue Plan Act, the $1.9 trillion stimulus package passed by Congress and signed into law March 2021.
+Beginning January 1, 2023, a payment settlement entity (“PSE”) such as Venmo is required to file and send its users a Form 1099-K for transactions made during the 2023 tax year.
 A PSE is defined by the IRS as “a domestic or foreign entity that…has the contractual obligation to make payment to participating payees in settlement of payment card transactions.”

 The IRS said these changes also extend to people who sell items on internet auction sites such as eBay, and even people who run a “craft business” if they accept credit card payments through these apps.
 To comply with the new requirements, PayPal and Venmo have offered its users a way to tag their peer-to-peer transactions as either (1) personal, for friends and family, or (2) for Goods and Services.
 For example, users should select the appropriate category of “Goods and Services” whenever they are sending money to another user to purchase an item or paying for a service.